-Prerequisite: ENGL 3400 or CWCL 3400.
+Prerequisite: CWCL 3400.
 A craft-oriented course devoted to the genre of the modern short story.
 Students will study classic stories by writers such as Chekhov, Maupassant, O'Connor, and more recent award-winning writers as well as undertaking exercises in technique and producing at least two stories of their own.